after-the-sunrise/sx8000/README.md

 This tool is written in pure-Java and utilizes standard JDBC APIs.
 The name sx8000 comes from the belief that this is probably about the 8000th tool which does something similar. (kudos to [pg8000][pg8000])

-* Utilizes Java's standard JDBC API, requiring no additional installations other then the JRE.
+* Utilizes Java's standard JDBC API, requiring no additional installations other then the Java Runtime Environment.
 * JDBC libraries can be added/swapped/removed on the fly.
 * Configurable via launch arguments.
 No configuration files nor environment variables are required.
 * Query can either be supplied as a one-liner command line argument, or from a text file.